New Figures Show Billionaire Candidates Spending Big, With Little Return

 Steyer, a former hedge fund executive and environmentalist, put millions into ad blitzes in early states since he reversed his decision not to run in July.
 As a result, he's the top spender in both Iowa (over $12.1 million) and New Hampshire (more than $15.9 million).
 The vast majority of his spending has been on broadcast TV, but notably he's spent a chunk as well on digital advertising — $1.8 million in Iowa and $1.54 million in New Hampshire.
 It was enough to get him on the debate stage this week, but still not to break into the very top tier.
 Overall, Steyer has spent nearly $124 million nationally since July.

-That's been eclipsed by Bloomberg, who's spent about $196.2 million just since he got in the race in late November. $163.8 million of that has been on broadcast TV, with a still substantial investment in digital ($22.1 million) and cable ($10.2 million).
+That's been eclipsed by Bloomberg, who has spent about $196.2 million just since he got in the race in late November.
+And $163.8 million of that has been on broadcast TV, with a still substantial investment in digital ($22.1 million) and cable ($10.2 million).
 Bloomberg isn't contesting early states like Iowa and New Hampshire.
 Instead, he's pursuing a more nationalized strategy by targeting delegate-rich states, including Texas and California, that will hold primaries on Super Tuesday, March 3, and beyond.
 That's a risky tack that has failed in the past, though it hasn't been tried before by a candidate with virtually unlimited deep pockets.

 While the dozen Democrats left in the race are still jockeying for the nomination, President Trump and the outside groups supporting him have been spending heavily on TV and digital advertising, too.
-Trump's official re-election committee Trump for President has already spent $14.75 million on ads, including around $4.4 million on broadcast TV and $9 million on digital ads.
+Trump's official reelection committee Trump for President has already spent $14.75 million on ads, including around $4.4 million on broadcast TV and $9 million on digital ads.
 His joint fundraising committee has also spent another $26.6 million on digital ads alone.
 And he's set to spend $10 million on a Super Bowl ad next month, the day before the Iowa caucuses.
 (Bloomberg is advertising during the major sporting event too).

 Loading...